-Consider purchasing visitors insurance for parents from India or any other country for the entire duration of their stay in the U.S.
+Consider purchasing insurance for parents visiting the USA from India or any other country for the entire duration of their stay in the U.S.

-When parents, in-laws or other relatives are visiting the U.S. from India or any other country, it is often their son, daughter or other host that are more worried about the high healthcare costs in the U.S. When looking for visitors insurance for parents from India or any other country, this article will help you keep certain things in mind to make the best decisions.
+When parents, in-laws or other relatives are visiting the U.S. from India or any other country, it is often their son, daughter or other host that are more worried about the high healthcare costs in the U.S. When looking for visitors insurance for parents from India or any other country (including visitors insurance for parents over 70), this article will help you keep certain things in mind to make the best decisions.

 While you can buy the visitors insurance either from India (or any home country) or from the U.S., it is definitely advantageous to buy the insurance from the U.S. based companies.